wuher/groke/README.md

 version of the platform.
-The hardest part was throwing away all that code that was now part of the narwhal platform (only better tested and with more features) :) In the third version, the idea of presenting all the modules and function as hierarcy of resources was born.
+The hardest part was throwing away all that code that was now part of the narwhal platform (only better tested and with more features) :) In the third version, the idea of presenting all the modules and function as hierarchy of resources was born.
 I fought to overcome the REST-RPC mismatch to great extent but eventually ended up with a compromise with which i wasn't too happy with.